My account

 How Far Back Should a Resume Go?

-A resume should go about 10-15 years back, depending on the experience level.
-This is because employers are usually most interested in your recent work experience.
-Your more recent professional achievements are a better indicator of your current skills and qualifications.
+Experts recommend a resume should go about 10–15 years back, depending on your experience level.
+Employers tend to prioritize your most recent work history.
+Your newer achievements are a better indicator of your current skills and qualifications.

 There is no doubt that the work history section is the most important part of every good resume, however, it’s not always a great idea to go back to 1983 on your experience history…